builder555/PineSAM/docs/about.md

 1. Try to read the documents and search the issue tracker to find answers before posting a new issue.
 2. Follow the template in the issue ticket and include all details requested.
-3. Be prepared to answer questions or give additional information if required.
+3. Be prepared to answer questions or give additional information.
 Issues where the creator does not follow up to questions will be marked stale and closed.

 ## :material-chat-question-outline: Issue Tickets